awsdocs/aws-lambda-developer-guide/doc_source/ruby-package.md

 # AWS Lambda Deployment Package in Ruby<a name="ruby-package"></a>

 A deployment package is a ZIP archive that contains your function code and dependencies\.
-You need to create a deployment package if you use the Lambda API to manage functions, or to include libraries and dependencies other than the AWS SDK\.
+You need to create a deployment package if you use the Lambda API to manage functions, or if you need to include libraries and dependencies other than the AWS SDK\.
 You can upload the package directly to Lambda, or you can use an Amazon S3 bucket, and then upload it to Lambda\.
+If the deployment package is larger than 50 MB, you must use Amazon S3\.

 If you use the Lambda [console editor](code-editor.md) to author your function, the console manages the deployment package\.
 You can use this method as long as you don't need to add any libraries\.
 You can also use it to update a function that already has libraries in the deployment package, as long as the total size doesn't exceed 3 MB\.

 **Note**
 To keep your deployment package size low, package your function's dependencies in layers\.
 Layers let you manage your dependencies independently, can be used by multiple functions, and can be shared with other accounts\.
-See [AWS Lambda Layers](configuration-layers.md) for details\.
+For details, see [AWS Lambda Layers](configuration-layers.md)\.

  Files in your deployment package must have an appropriate file mode to run on Lambda\.
 For more information, see [Permissions Policies on Lambda Deployment Packages](deployment-package-v2.md#lambda-zip-package-permission-policies)\.